ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_correlation/index.rst

   Is this usually/always calculated within the simulation, or is it sometimes done on the research side?
   Is there shared code or components that implement this on the engineering side?
-  If the latter were true, we could simplify this section to "tell engineering to use the correlation-corrected joint PAF calculation" and put the mathematical details elsewhere.
+  If the latter were true, we could simplify this section to "tell engineering to use the correlation-corrected joint PAF calculation" and put the mathematical details in the documentation for that shared code.

 For two categorical risks, the value is: